duration

 dimension of A gets remapped to the dimension in B specified

-by dims(N)
+by dims(N).

 duration: A = ipermute (B, dims)

-A = ipermute (B, dims)
+A = ipermute (B, dims) returns the inverse of

-the generalized transpose performed by the permute
+the generalized transpose performed by the permute function.
+The

 expression ipermute (permute (A, dims), dims)